francisco-rodriguez-cuenca/reinforcement_learning_tracker/0_summaries/empirical_design/EmpiricalDesign.md

 * One alternative is to do less runs, but calculate the inter-quartile mean:
   * More robust to outliers
   * Careful: ignores potential important extreme values (e.g. 10% of the time the algorithm fails miserably)

+### 2.7 Deciding on the length of an experiment

+* Number of steps studies:
+  * Small number: evaluate early performance
+  * Large number: evaluate if the agent can reach near-optimal performance within a reasonable number of samples
+  * Very large: evaluate if the agent can reach near-optimal performance and remain stable
+* The learning curve tells us:
+  * still increasing: early learning
+  * flattened for many steps: final performance
+  * you can run the agent for longer to see if it eventually levels off, and then report performance for a smaller number of steps to focus on early learning
+* Cutoffs:
+  * Prevent an episode from becoming too long
+  * An agent may be stuck, never finding it's way to the goal, never terminating an episode
+  * A cutoff involves teleporting the agent after max-steps back to the start state, without termination.
+  * Cutoffs can interact with exploration, and in particular very aggressive short cutoffs may misrepresent the performance of agents that get frequently stuck.
+  * Can also be used (though not as necessary) when limiting the number of steps rather than the number of episodes.
+  * With a large cutoff, we are much less likely to make the problem too easy and avoid skewing the results, while obtaining some of the reduced variance to facilitate evaluation.

+### 2.0 Key insights: Evaluating a fully specified algorithm

+1. A single run of an agent can be informative: consider visualizing individual runs to gain some understanding of your algorithm.
+2. Agent behaviour can be very different across random seeds: report this variability with sample standard deviations or talerance intervals, rather than just the summary statistic.
+3. Confidence interval tell us the confidence on our statistic estimate, not the variability of the agents.
+They are useful for understanding mean performance, not the behaviour of each agent.
+4. __Do not report standard errors__: low-confidence confidence interval, decide on the confidence interval you need.
+5. The required number of runs depends on your performance distribution, which is unknown.
+5 runs is insufficient, but 30 can also be when the distribution is heavily skewed.
+6. Consider reporting Performance vs Steps of Interaction, rather than performance versus episodes.
+This choice ensures every agent receives the same number of samples.
+7. Deliberately choose the number of steps of interaction to reflect early learning or the ability to learn the optimal policy, rather than what was done in previous work.
+8. Aggressive cutoffs can significantly skew the results.

+If we truly want to understand our algorithms and gather sufficient evidence for our claims, we need to take the scientific enterprise seriously.
+Science is first and foremost about understanding, not picking winners and losers.